rrenode/craftworkgames.github.io/docs/features/tweening/tweening.md

 }
 ```

-Next we instantiate an instance of the Tweener and Player class.
+Next, we instantiate an instance of the Tweener and Player class.
 ```csharp
 private readonly Tweener _tweener = new Tweener();
 private readonly Player _player = new Player() { Position = new Vector2(200, 50) };
 ```

 Then we order the Tweener to tween the position.
-The Tween method requires a target object and an expression that refers to a Property of that object.
+The Tween method requires a target object and an expression that refers to a property of that object.
 ```csharp
 _tweener.TweenTo(target: _player, expression: player => _player.Position, toValue: new Vector2(550, 50), duration: 2, delay: 1)
                 .RepeatForever(repeatDelay: 0.2f)